 In the early days of the internet (i.e. Pre-2009) website’s functioned as fancy brochures to educate visitors about a product or service.
 But with the recent rise of digital marketing the ability to monetize your website is becoming common knowledge.
 So let me share some common knowledge!

 Your ability to monetize your website is based on your website’s functionality – not design.
 How?
-Money is based on a function (i.e. financial transaction) therefore it’s wise to build easy to use functional elements to increase the number of conversions.
+Money is based on a function (i.e. financial transaction) therefore it’s wise to build easy-to-use functional elements to increase the number of conversions.

 Pretty sites don’t make money!

 In design theory, you learn that “form follows function”.
 This means that functionality is king and design is a representation of a great function.
-Which further means, build your website’s function on paper then wrap your design around that scaffolding.
+This further means, build your website’s function on paper then wrap your design around that scaffolding.

 In order to do this, you must identify must-have features for your retail website.
 Before you pick a theme or hire designers and developers, identify your strategy (more on this later).
-To have a successful eCommerce website you must follow a set of guidelines which include but not limited to having a (1) search bar, (2) payment gateway, (3) customer log in/portal, (4) FAQ page and (5) terms and conditions.
+To have a successful eCommerce website you must follow a set of guidelines which include but not limited to having a (1) search bar, (2) payment gateway, (3) customer log in/portal, (4) FAQ page, and (5) terms and conditions.

 Lastly, test, test, test!
 Test everything to improve function.
 Conduct A/B testings.
 Survey your existing and new customers to identify holes in your user experience.
-Use Crazy Egg to track the eye movements of your site’s visitors, use WooCommerce to collect payments and OptinMonster to collect emails.
+Use Crazy Egg to track the eye movements of your site’s visitors, use WooCommerce to collect payments, and OptinMonster to collect emails.

 This is just the tip of the iceberg but remember function, function, function!
 Form (i.e. design) follows function!

-Build Strong Marketing
+Build Strong Marketing Funnels for Retail

 Funnels.
 The 2020 way to effectively market online!

 Do you want to make more money?
 Build funnels to convert potential customers into paying clients.
-A funnel goes a little something like this (1) user lands on a website, (2) user clicks product, (3) user adds the product to cart, (4) user doesn’t buy, so they exit the website, (5) user gets an automated email to come back to the website, (6) 3 days pass and user sees an ad on Facebook to finish purchase and (7) user comes back to website to place order.
+A funnel goes a little something like this (1) user lands on a website, (2) user clicks product, (3) user adds the product to cart, (4) user doesn’t buy, so they exit the website, (5) the user gets an automated email to come back to the website, (6) 3 days pass and the user sees an ad on Facebook to finish the purchase and (7) user comes back to the website to place an order.

 Old Navy, Walmart, Costco, and Amazon all use funnels on their website.
 The term marketing funnels were coined or popularized by Clickfunnels founder Richard Branson and for good reason.
 Funnels will automate the labor-intensive process that takes up most of your time.
 When you build strong funnels, it’s like hiring 10 new employees to sell for your company 24 hours a day on autopilot.